 Pigasus the Flying Pig Purse | Wicker Darling

-Handcrafted using traditional Filipino weaving techniques and made from sustainably grown, hand harvested rattan sourced from farm cooperatives, the Wicker Darling Pigasus is our chonkiest, and debatably pink-iest bag yet!
+Pigasus the flying pig shaped purse is handcrafted using artisan Filipino weaving techniques and made from sustainably grown, hand harvested rattan sourced from farm cooperatives, the Wicker Darling Pigasus is our chonkiest, and debatably pink-iest bag yet!

 Worldwide complimentary shipping is offered with all orders, and covers your tracking number and full insurance!
 Customs and other tariffs are the responsibility of the customer.
 Please email our customer service team at to discuss express shipping rates.